Dysport®

 The FDA approves Dysport to treat spasticity in both children and adults.
 Spasticity is abnormal muscle tightness from prolonged muscle contraction due to damaged nerve cells.
 Spasticity is a symptom associated with brain, spinal cord, or motor nerve damage.
 It is often seen in neurological conditions such as cerebral palsy, multiple sclerosis, stroke, or traumatic brain or spinal cord injury.
 Nerve cells are responsible for sending signals to the appropriate muscles to contract or relax.
 When the nerve cells are damaged, the muscle receives the wrong signals, leading to involuntary muscle contraction, most commonly in the upper or lower limbs.
 Spasticity can be extremely painful and inhibit the ability to perform simple daily tasks.
 Dysport can be injected into the affected muscles to temporarily block the signals from the brain telling the muscle to contract, relieving the discomfort and tightness of the muscle.

 Dysport is also FDA-approved to treat adults with cervical dystonia, also called spasmodic torticollis.
 This rare medical condition causes the neck muscles to contract into abnormal positions involuntarily.
 This leads to twisting head and neck movements, which can be painful and disabling.
 There is no known cause or cure for cervical dystonia.
-Still, symptoms can be managed with Dysport injections into the affected muscle to block the brain temporarily signals to tell the muscle to contract.
+Still, symptoms can be managed with Dysport injections into the affected muscle to temporarily block the brain signals that tell the muscle to contract.
 Dysport treatment for these medical conditions should be recommended and performed by a specialist.

 What is the process of having Dysport Injections?